open-neuroscience/open-neuroscience.github.io/content/en/authors/matias-andina/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I continuously find myself mesmerized by the complexity of life.
-I finished my Biology Degree at University of Buenos Aires in 2015 and moved to the United States in order to continue my studies at University of Massachusetts Amherst.
-After obtaining my MSc, I continued doing neuroscience at MIT.
-I am currently doing a PhD in Neuroscience at Tufts University.
+bio: I obtained my Biology Degree at University of Buenos Aires in 2015 and moved to the United States in order to continue my studies at University of Massachusetts Amherst.
+After obtaining my MSc in 2018, I continued doing neuroscience at MIT, where I'm currently doing a PhD in Neuroscience.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons